maybe-asdf/picomi/README.md

 A program that allows you to do various modifications to your xiaomi (including sub-brands) phone!
 (BETA)

 # DISCLAIMER!
+ENSURE YOU ARE RUNNING THIS ON A XIAOMI DEVICE
+ENSURE YOU HAVE DISABLED SYSTEM OPTIMIZATION
+ENSURE YOU ARE ON HYPEROS, NOT MIUI
 WARNING! what you do with your devices and this script is your responsibility, i will not be held accountable if you break your phone, void your warranty etc..
 THIS IS YOUR RESPONSIBILITY!

 # List of features (not all are implemented)